 Watches are traditionally given on 17th wedding anniversaries, a thoughtful gift to give a loved one.
 There is no particular gemstone associated with this anniversary.

 A cat's eye gemstone is really interesting!
 It can be found in various gemstones, resembling the slit eye of a cat making it a really beautiful and intriguing gemstone to use in your jewellery designs.

-This eye catching gemstone is one of the most expensive gemstones due to it's unique colour and rarity.
-Rich greens are more sought after and is said to represent protection - a lovely hidden message to go alongside the piece of jewellery.
+This eye-catching gemstone is one of the most expensive gemstones due to its unique colour and rarity.
+Rich greens are more sought after and are said to represent protection - a lovely hidden message to go alongside the piece of jewellery.